galanggg/react_on_rails/docs/basics/configuration.md

   # If you are hashing this file (supposing you are using the same file for client rendering), then
   # you should include a name that matches your bundle name in your webpack config.
   config.server_bundle_js_file = "server-bundle.js"

+  # This value only affects using the webpack-dev-server
+  # If you wanted to use the same bundle for client and server, you'd set this to `true`.
+  # Normally, you have different bundles for client and server, thus, the default is false.
+  config.same_bundle_for_client_and_server = false

   # If set to true, this forces Rails to reload the server bundle if it is modified
   # Default value is Rails.env.development?
   #